 One could think that if they don’t intend to direct their products to the Chinese market, they don’t need to register their trademark.
 However, they couldn’t be more wrong.
 Customs services have the right to confiscate goods manufactured under our brand when we don’t have the right to use a logo affixed to them.
 Moreover, even if we currently don’t plan on selling products in China, this may change in the future.
 That’s why the sooner you start protecting your trademark, the better.

 Every importer is obliged to ensure that their product is safe for its users and has the necessary documentation.
 They’re also responsible for preparing an instruction, correct marking, labeling, and packaging.
 In the case of some products, one must take care of additional documents.

-It’s worth mentioning that an importer that has their products assembled in China becomes its manufacturer.
+It’s worth mentioning that when an importer has its products assembled in China, the firm becomes its manufacturer.
 In the case of goods that need a CE mark, they’ll have to issue a Declaration of Conformity.
 To do so, an importer can make use of test reports provided by a factory.

 What is OEM – Summary

-OEM means manufacturers that will put importer’s company logo on goods.
-Importing and selling products with your trademark allows building your brand.
+OEM means manufacturers that will put the importer’s company logo on goods.
+Importing and selling products with your trademark is a big component of building a brand.
 If you choose a high-quality item, you’ll raise the brand’s prestige and gain consumers’ trust.
 At the same time, your brand will be associated with top-notch goods.
 One must remember that an importer is obliged to provide the necessary documentation, markings, instruction, labels, and packaging.
 When importing under your logo, you must register the trademark in China.
 This way, you’ll gain exclusive rights to use it and avoid possible problems.